 Hydrogen (H₂) | Gasification, Metal Heat Treatment |

-Need to haul your analyzer into a dusty field or up a stack?
-Portables like Testo’s flue gas analyzers are rugged, compact, and can run off battery power for up to 20 hours.
+Take your analyzer into a dirty field or up a stack?
+Portables such as Testo’s flue gas analyzers are durable, compact and capable of running on battery power for as long as 20 hours.
 Perfect for on-the-go pros.

-Let’s be real—nobody wants a device that feels like rocket science.
-The GT6000 Mobilis, for example, delivers real-time results on a bright, intuitive screen.
-Pair it with user-friendly software, and you’ll analyze data from your desk—or even your couch.
+Let’s face it — no one wants to own a device that seems like rocket science.
+For instance, the GT6000 Mobilis provides on-the-spot results on a screen which is bright and easy to use.
+Pair it with the user-friendly software, and analyses data on your desk — or even your couch.

 Top Tech Trends Shaping 2025